httprb/http/README.md

 ### Proxy Support

 Making request behind proxy is as simple as making them directly.
-Just specify hostname (or IP address) of your proxy server and it's port, and here you go:
+Just specify hostname (or IP address) of your proxy server and its port, and here you go:

 ```ruby
 HTTP.via("proxy-hostname.local", 8080)